School of Applied Technologies (AT)

 Many of the courses in this program are transferable and some may be applied to four-year degree programs at other institutions.
 CNM currently has transfer agreements with many colleges and universities in New Mexico and elsewhere.

-This program is the only accredited two-year Construction Management program in New Mexico, and is accredited by the American Council for Construction Education (ACCE).
+This program is the only accredited Associate of Applied Science in Construction Management program in New Mexico, and is accredited by the American Council for Construction Education (ACCE).
 Students are prepared for entry level positions as construction estimators and schedulers, and project engineers.